 Lauren Soles '09

 program offers a world of opportunities.
 Just ask Lauren Soles ’09.

-Soles, who majored in
+Soles, who majored in accounting and minored

-, took three
+religious studies, took three J-term

 she and her classmates participated in the Shade and Fresh Water Project, a Global

 crafts and music, explains Soles.
 “Working with those children was the most fulfilling

 To read more Alumni Success stories, click